 - Tightly tuck away the last strip on the bottom of the cone you’ve made and now press down the top of the cone in the center.
 This will leave you with a slightly off round ball of dough which won’t split or open up again.

 3. Beat it

 Yes, literally, beat it.
 While baking a paratha you want those layers to separate.
 However, the layer of ghee might not be the exact same thickness everywhere and a spot might have been missed.
 Therefore the layers need a little help separating.
 Once the paratha is slightly cooked on both sides this is done by using two spatulas and pushing the sides of the paratha inside.
 This is done for all sides, continuously moving until the paratha is cooked.
 The layers have now separated well.

 Trinidadian paratha is not easy to make on your first go, especially if you’ve never seen anyone make it before.
 The recipe below has been slightly adjusted from Ria’s kitchen.
 I would adivse visiting her blog if you’re looking for extra photos on the different steps!

-- 240ml water (don't add all at once, it will depend on the flour used how much you need exactly)
+- 225ml water (don't add all at once, it will depend on the flour used how much you need exactly)

-- Leave to rest for about 15 minutes (best to start making the sauces/other courses now).
+- Leave to rest for at least 15 minutes to relax the gluten.

-- Split the dough into 4 separate balls (the number of balls will depend on the size of your pan, the large the pan, the larger the bowls).
+- Split the dough into 4 separate balls (the number of balls will depend on the size of your pan, the large the pan).